nimesh0505/Python-script-to-store-inshort-data-to-mLab-cloud-mongoDB-/README.md

-The repo contain a Flask applicationa dn a python file to complete the whole process of get the data from inshort and then storing into cloud database.
+The repo contain a Flask application and a python file to complete the whole process of getting the data from inshort and then storing into cloud database.

 How to run it :